-

 The Space Raiders

 Airships are destroyed by space ships from another world manned by ape-like creatures who kidnap a scientist inventor.
-Basic space invasion story with a scientist damsel in distress.
+Basic space invasion story with a scientist damsel in distress, a suspicious inventor, and many inventions.

 -